 While the Soraya Wave includes a bag, charging cord, and lube (yay), it does not include even a mini-manual.
 You receive directions to go to the website to download the manual which is where you learn how to use it.
 I have zero interest in doing that when I use a new sex toy.
 Don’t make me do homework to figure it out.

 The buttons are fairly easy to reach and use and “make sense” to me, so I can change the setting without really thinking about it.
 But, without that manual, I only accidentally went from two motors running to one and didn’t really know how to get back again without a lot of fiddling.
 (You might be saying, “But you’re a sex toy reviewer, shouldn’t you go to the extra effort to download the manual?”
 I like to use toys the way I would if I bought it.
-I want my reviews to be based on what I would isotretinoin with out a prescription actually do (and what others are likely to do, too).
+I want my reviews to be based on what I would actually do (and what others are likely to do, too).
 That’s a more realistic experience to me.)

 My biggest pet peeve with any vibrator is when the vibrations are strong enough to make my hand buzz.
 I hate that (even though it’s common).
 In the Soraya Wave, it wasn’t enough to make me want to put it down, but it was a nagging feeling.
 That being said, holding it was easy because of the loop at the end.